flylight/machine-learning-examples/README.md

 # machine-learning-examples
 Machine learning examples using popular approaches like Linear Regression, Logistic Regression (classification) and Neural Network on different solutions

+**Training data set was took from public resource provided by [DOU.ua](https://dou.ua/) and does not contain any sensitive information.**

 ## Linear regression example
+- module : linear-regression

 ### Difference between Simple and Complex linear regression implementation